Palestinians flee as Israel conducts its largest West Bank offensive in years

 Israel's army said it destroyed roads leading into to the camp, citing intelligence that the roads were booby trapped — and leaving only one road usable for ambulances to evacuate the wounded, Jenin government hospital director Dr. Wissam Bakr said.

 The scene at the Jenin government hospital next to the refugee camp was frantic.
-Medics say Israeli troops were firing tear gas at the entrance of the hospital, as men threw rocks devices at Israeli forces.
+Medics say Israeli troops were firing tear gas at the entrance of the hospital, as young men threw rocks and rudimentary explosives at Israeli forces.
 Bandaged young men with various injuries sat on the hospital floor and families sought shelter in the hospital courtyard and nearby streets.

 "You can hear it, I think, yes?" said a hospital nurse in an interview with NPR, as loud shots rang outside the hospital.
-He gave only his first name, Nowras.
+He gave only his first name, Nawras.

 United Nations Humanitarian Coordinator Lynn Hastings says between 3,000 and 6,000 Palestinians have fled the area of fighting.
 That's up to a quarter of the Jenin refugee camp's total population, which the U.N. estimates at around 24,000.
 Water and electricity supplies were cut for most of the camp due to infrastructure damaged by the military operation, she said.